Breaking news: Vanuatu Govt orders evacuation of entire 11,100 population of Ambae

 The new order follows evacuations earlier this week of the populations of whole villages in the south of the island who were relocated to east of Ambae.

-The Vanuatu Prime Minister’s Office is currently holding a press conference about the order and we will have more details later today.
+The Vanuatu Prime Minister’s Office is currently holding a press conference about the order and we will have more details later.

+Mat god be with them?
+The same god that made the volcano is it?

 Am very sorry for the peoples of ambae may god be with them, please government must do something quick before it happens.